-3.13.154 nfnewprec(nf).
+3.13.155 nfnewprec(nf).
 Transforms the number field nf into the corresponding data using current (usually larger) precision.
-This function works as expected if nf is in fact a bnf or a bnr (update structure to current precision).
+This function works as expected if nf is in fact a bnf, a bnr or a rnf (update structure to current precision).
 If the original bnf structure was not computed by bnfinit(,1), then this may be quite slow and even fail: many generators of principal ideals have to be computed and the algorithm may fail because the accuracy is not sufficient to bootstrap the required generators and fundamental units.